IUDataStructuresCourse/course-web-page-spring-2025/DnaAlignment.md

 the entries of the table in row-major order with the best result for every possible prefix of the alignment.
-More specifically, the entry at row i and column j contains the score of the best match between the first i characters of x and the first j characters of y.
+More specifically, the entry at row i and column j contains the score of the best match between the first i characters of S and the first j characters of T.

 **[Example]**